jocic/PHP.GoogleAuthenticator/readme.md

 ### Example 1 - Generating Secret

-Generating a unique secret is quite a straightforward process, it is done upon instantiating an object.
+Generating a secret is quite a straightforward process, it is done upon instantiating an object.

 ```php
 $secret = new Security\Mfa\GoogleAuthenticator\Secret();